 Enjoyed This Article?
 Join My Book Club.

-I share clean books that won’t surprise you with a lot of foul language or inappropriate scenes.
+I share clean books that won’t surprise you with a lot of foul language or inappropriate scenes (think PG13 or less).
 Books that lead to engaging discussions are frequently highlighted and recommended in the group.
 Come and join several hundred of us.
 Actively participate or silently observe.
 Either way, you’ll find some great books to read.
 Click here to see.

 Do You Homeschool?